BiosignalsLibphys/Workshop101Biosignals/README.md

-# Welcome to the Workshop 101 Bioosignals
+# Welcome to the Workshop 101 Biosignals

 ## Program